-Digital learning has disrupted the way leaders learn
+The use of technology in learning has changed the way leaders learn

 Disruption and change is the reality of today's work environment.
 Many workers are coming up to speed on remote learning, and companies are reforming and reframing how they work as a team - digitally.
 As I was reading the Bersin by Deloitte article, “The Disruption of Digital Learning: 10 Things We Have Learned,” I was reminded of how important (but sometimes inconvenient) disruption can be.
 Just when we think we have learning and development (or our sleep schedule) figured out, or a specific program is working well, a new trend or idea or technology comes along to disrupt it.